-355 Beacon was designed and built ca. 1870 by Frederick B. Pope, for speculative sale, one of a symmetrical pair of houses (353-355 Beacon).
+355 Beacon was designed and built in 1869-1870 by Frederick B. Pope, for speculative sale, one of a symmetrical pair of houses (353-355 Beacon).
 At about the same time, he also designed and built a third house at 351 Beacon.

 Click here for an index to the deeds for 355 Beacon, and click here for further information about the land between the south side of Beacon and Alley 416, from Fairfield to Gloucester.

 On May 4, 1869, the Boston Journal reported that Frederick Pope had filed with the Board of Aldermen a Notice of Intention to build “on Beacon, near Fairfield street.”
 The notice may have been for both 355 Beacon (for which already he owned the land) and 353 Beacon (for which he would acquire the land in March of 1870).